- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Nauru is a small island nation in the central Pacific Ocean and a fully recognised sovereign state with membership of the United Nations, the Commonwealth of Nations, and the Pacific Islands Forum.
 Its Economic and Climate Resilience Citizenship Programme (ECRCP) was established under the Nauru Economic and Climate Resilience Citizenship Act No. 15 of 2024, making it one of the newest citizenship-by-investment programmes globally.

-The programme is administered by the Government of Nauru, with applications processed through an authorised international agent network.
-Every application is subject to Cabinet-level review — meaning final approval rests with the Government of Nauru at the highest executive level.
-This is not a rubber-stamp process: a mandatory interview and independent background checks are conducted for every applicant, reflecting the programme's commitment to due diligence integrity.
+The programme is administered by the Government of Nauru through the Nauru Program Office (NPO), managed by the global passport mobility index & Partners under a government mandate.
+Every application is subject to Cabinet-level review — final approval rests with the Government of Nauru at the highest executive level.
+A mandatory interview and independent background checks are conducted for every applicant, reflecting the programme's commitment to due diligence integrity.

 How Much Does Nauru CBI Cost in 2026?